 The IESO coordinates market document updates in scheduled publication dates, referred to as the baseline schedule.
 Each publication date specified in the baseline schedule represents a new baseline.
 A baseline may introduce a single change or a series of changes.

-For each baseline, all updated market documents are publicly posted for review and comment on the Pending Changes – Document webpage and through the related stakeholder engagement process prior to publication.
+For each baseline, all updated market documents are publicly posted for review and comment on the Pending Changes – Document webpage and, if applicable, through the related stakeholder engagement process prior to publication.
 Changes will take effect on the baseline publication date in the baseline schedule, or such earlier date as may be specified in the market document.
+The IESO may publish market documents in advance of a baseline publication date when an earlier effective date is required.

 The IESO may update market documents in the following circumstances: